Buy Autodesk Autocad Mechanical Software

 Bills of Materials Generation

-BOM commands scan your drawing and extract part information automatically.
-The system identifies mechanical components and compiles them into a structured table.
-Part numbers, descriptions, quantities, and material specifications populate without manual data entry.
+BOM commands scan your drawing and extract part information automatically including part numbers, descriptions, quantities, and material specifications without manual data entry.
 Associative balloons link drawing geometry to BOM entries.

-When you move or modify a balloon, it maintains its connection to the corresponding table row.
-If you change a part in the drawing, the BOM updates to reflect the modification.
-This associativity prevents discrepancies between drawings and documentation.
+Automatic synchronization: When you move or modify a balloon, it maintains its connection to the corresponding table row, preventing discrepancies between drawings and documentation.

 Power Dimensioning and GD&T Annotations